 “Conventional medicine had not been successful in helping me with ME and at 20 years old and at university I was desperate for a cure.
 I feel that complementary medicine takes advantage of people in my situation – I witnessed extortionate fees, blatant coercion to believe that it was working and blasé professionalism”

-In response to a subsequent enquiry, Lettie Heywood told me
+In response to a subsequent enquiry, the student told me

 “He never told me what the homeopathic drugs were or what they were meant to do.
 When I received them I sent them straight back.”